Akshay5623/devops_eng114/README.md

 - Create a file `touch filename` or `nano filename`
 - Move test.txt from current location to devops folder `mv - test.txt devops`
 - Copy paste `cp path_of_data path_of_destination`
 > May need to use sudo at the beginning of the command if permission is denied.
+This allows admin access which may be needed to run commands

 ## File permissions
 - READ `r` WRITE `w` EXECUTE `x`